TheophileBlard/theophileblard.github.io/_drafts/2020-01-19-french-sentiment-analysis-with-bert.md

 ---
 title: "Training BERT on a large-scale French sentiment analysis dataset"

+header:
+  overlay_image: images/posts/french-sentiment-analysis-with-bert/camemBERT.png
+  overlay_filter: 0.5

 mathjax: True

 toc: true
 toc_label: "Table of Contents"
 toc_icon: "cog"

-classes: wide
-excerpt: "This blog post showcases how I built a large-scale dataset for French sentiment analysis, and what were my results by training BERT on it."
+excerpt: "The goal of this project was to train a BERT-based model on a large-scale dataset in French language.
+For this purpose, we're going to build our own sentiment analysis dataset, and train several models on it."
 ---

 NLP is difficult (the most impacful ?)
 BERT => one step towards solving NLP.